e-id/app/README.md

 The app can be installed by downloading the release from the [releases](https://github.com/e-id/e-id/releases) page.

-If no release is available, the app can be cloned, the installed and/or package.
+If no release is available, the app can be cloned, then installed and/or packaged.

 More information can be found [here](INSTALL.md)